gaboose/pipod/README.md

 ## labels here are applied to the `linux/armhf` platform image
 ```

-Some labels starting with `com.github.gaboose.pipod` are special and determine how an image is built.
+Some labels starting with `com.github.gaboose.pipod` are special and determine how the image is built.
 A valid build spec contains at least one platform section with a `com.github.gaboose.pipod.source.url` label.
 See [labels](#labels) for more options.

 See the [images](images) directory for examples.